-In 2017, 3520 shrimps were individually weighed and measured (Table below).
+In 2018, 9732 shrimps were individually weighed and measured (Table below).
 A single weight-length relationship was fitted to all sex classes.
 The same relationship was retrospectively fitted to data from 2005-2010 to provide a consistent basis for estimating numbers of pre-recruits for those years; we have compared estimated weight at length from the weight-length relationships used in different years.
-Parameter values estimated in 2017 were little changed from the past years, and more comparable to parameter estimated in 2009.
+Parameter values estimated in 2018 were little changed from the past years.